will-iamxu/DiscordDMFormatter/README.md

 ## Usage

-To use DiscordDMFormatter, you first need to export your Discord chat logs.
+To use DiscordDMFormatter, you first need to export your Discord chat logs AS A TXT.
 This can be done using the [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) tool.

 Once you have your chat logs, simply run the DiscordDMFormatter script with the chat log file as input: